Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./TF-IDF Driven Document Search Engine - SmartSearch/" >TF-IDF Driven Document Search Engine - SmartSearch 🔗</a>
+<a href="./TF-IDF Driven Document Search Engine - SmartSearch/" >SmartSearch: TF-IDF Driven Document Search Engine 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> In this project, a search application is built that uses TF-IDF to compute the “relevance” of a document to a search query and it displays the most relevant documents.
 The project also implements TF-IDF calculations using Spark RDDs and Spark DataFrames. </li>